jiaming-sec/isc2-cc-study-guide/flashcards.md

 **Q:** What is Single Sign-On (SSO)?
 **A:** A method that allows users to authenticate once and gain access to multiple applications.

+**Q:** What is Federated Identity Management?
+**A:** A system that allows users to authenticate across multiple organizations using shared credentials.

 ---

 ## 📜 **8.
 Compliance & Security Frameworks**